Back

 Sickle cell was the first diagnosed Genetic diseasea disease that is caused by a change, or mutation, in someone’s DNA sequence,

-and the first to be linked to the hemoglobin protein
+and the first to be linked to the

 Sickle cell was the first diagnosed Genetic diseasea disease that is caused by a change, or mutation, in someone’s DNA sequence, and the first to be linked to the hemoglobin protein